Druids F.C.

-Ruabon Druids F.C.
-(Welsh – CP Derwyddon) were a football club based in the village of Ruabon near Wrexham, Wales.
-The club was founded in October 1872 as 'Ruabon Rovers F.C.' by David Thomson and his brother, George, of Ruabon.
-In 1874 Ruabon Rovers F.C. became Plasmadoc F.C. before changing their name to Druids F.C. in 1876.
+Druids F.C. were a football club based in the village of Ruabon near Wrexham, Wales.
+The club was founded in October 1872 as Ruabon Rovers F.C. by David Thomson and his brother, George, of Ruabon.
+In 1874 the club became Plasmadoc F.C. before changing their name to Druids F.C. in 1876.

 Druids are notable as becoming the first Welsh club to enter the English FA Cup and Birmingham & District League and winning the Welsh Cup eight times.

 Their traditional home was Wynnstay Park on the Wynnstay Estate, and their traditional colours were white shirts, black shorts with either black and cerise or simply black socks.

 History

 It is claimed by the later successor club that Druids FC formed in 1872 when Plasmadoc FC merged with Ruabon Rovers and Ruabon Volunteers under the guidance of Llewelyn Kenrick.
 Contemporary sources refute this version of events.

-It was reported that on 6 October 1872, the opening game of a Football Club for the district was played at Plasmadoc Park.
+It was reported that on 6 October 1872, the opening game of a football club for the district was played at Plasmadoc Park.
 Mr George Hampden Whalley was selected as the captain of the club.
-On 23 October 1872 a meeting was held by Ruabon Rovers at the Wynnstay Arms where the Club committee was selected.
+On 23 October 1872 a meeting was held by Ruabon Rovers at the Wynnstay Arms where the club committee was selected.
 It included people like David Thomson and Dr Daniel Grey.
-George Hampden Whalley was elected as President.
+George Hampden Whalley was elected as president.
 Whalley would later also hold this position when the club became Druids and at rival club Ruabon FC.

-In February 1873 Ruabon Rovers played a fixture against Ruabon Volunteers, which shows these clubs were both still Active after the merger date proposed by the modern day club.
+In February 1873 Ruabon Rovers played a fixture against Ruabon Volunteers, which shows these clubs were both still active after the merger date proposed by the modern-day club.
 Ruabon Volunteers were also known as the 2nd Denbighshire Volunteers so were actually a Military team.

-In September 1873 the club was still known as Ruabon Rovers as evidenced in the annual meeting of the club, where a number of influential people, later associated with Druids were present and held key roles, such as David and George Thomson.
+In September 1873 the club was still known as Ruabon Rovers as evidenced in the annual meeting of the club, where a number of influential people, later associated with Druids, were present and held key roles, such as David and George Thomson.
 The issue of the club's foundation is further muddied when Llewelyn Kenrick was present at the founding of a football club in Ruabon in September 1873.

 The name of the club appears interchangeable between Ruabon Rovers and Plasmadoc in 1873, and the club was often referred to as the Plasmadoc Club from 1874 up until 1876.
 When speaking in 1882, Llewelyn Kenrick stated that the club had been started by David Thomson in 1874 as the Plasmadoc Club.